Helpful Information for International Applicants

 Applicants whose first language is not English (regardless of whether your schooling was in English) must take the TOEFL (Test of English as a Foreign Language) and have ETS send the scores directly to Santa Clara University, Institution Code 4851, Department 02.
 A minimum TOEFL score of 100 on the IBT test.
 We also accept the IELTS.
 A minimum score of 7.0 is required.
 The TOEFL may be waived if the applicant receives a score in the 50th percentile or higher on the verbal portion of the GMAT/GRE or have obtained a U.S. degree from an accredited institution.
 You should confirm your eligibility for a waiver with the Graduate Business Admissions office.

-Foreign-born applicants requesting student visas (F-1) must submit a financial statement showing adequate funds for tuition, fees, and living expenses for the first year of the two-year program.
-F-1 applicants must be enrolled in at least nine (8) units per quarter.
+Foreign-born applicants requesting student visas (F-1) must be accepted and have placed a deposit in order to process an I-20.
+F-1 applicants must be enrolled in at least eight (8) units per quarter.
 See the University's website for international students for more information regarding student visas.

-If you are accepted to the Leavey School of Business, you need to complete the I-20 Request Form in addition to the Financial Resource Statement and include official documents verifying funds to cover tuition and expenses for the first year of the two-year MBA program.
+Once accepted to the Leavey School of Business, you need to complete the I-20 Request Form and the Financial Resource Statement and include official documents verifying funds to cover tuition, fees and living expenses for the first year of the two-year MBA program.
 These documents cannot be more than 90 days old.

 NOTE: International students who are studying on the F-1 visa are not eligible for the Executive MBA program.